MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## How to uninstall the new Teams client

-Any user who was using Teams preview before the policy was implemented can manually opt out by using the Teams (preview) toggle.
+Any user who was using the new Teams before the policy was implemented can manually opt out by using the new Teams toggle.

 After they opt out, the toggle won't appear when they relaunch Teams.
-To prevent users from using this client and want to uninstall the client, users can manually uninstall it from settings as per the below screenshot
+To prevent users from using this client and want to uninstall the client, users can manually uninstall it from settings.

 ### Remove new Teams for all users